 - 21-1.
-If the auditor concludes that the going concern basis of accounting is appropriate, the auditor shall include a section in the auditor's report with the heading "Conclusions relating to Going Concern", or other appropriate heading, and include: (Ref: Para.
-A27-1-A27-3) - (a) Where the auditor concludes that no material uncertainty related to going concern has been identified, a statement that the auditor has not identified a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the entity's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorized for issue; - (b) A conclusion that management's use of the going concern basis of accounting in the preparation of the entity's financial statements is appropriate; - (c) For entities that are required, and those that choose voluntarily, to report on how they have applied the UK Corporate Governance Code, or to explain why they
+If the auditor concludes that the going concern basis of accounting is appropriate, the auditor shall include a section in the auditor's report with the heading "Conclusions relating to Going Concern" and include: (Ref: Para.
+A27-1-A27-3) - (a) An explanation of how the auditor evaluated management's assessment of the entity's ability to continue as a going concern and, where relevant, key observations arising with respect to that evaluation; - (b) Where the auditor concludes that no material uncertainty related to going concern has been identified, a statement that the auditor has not identified a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the entity's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorized for issue; - (c) A conclusion that management's use of the going concern basis of accounting in the preparation of the entity's financial statements is appropriate; and - (d) For entities that are required, and those that choose voluntarily, to report on how they have applied the UK Corporate Governance Code, or to explain why they have not, the auditor has nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting in preparing the financial statements.